Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/_index.md

 {{% alert title="Note" color="primary" %}}Mobile Backend Services is deprecated and will be discontinued effective September 1, 2022.
 Refer to the [End of Support announcement](https://devblog.axway.com/featured/product-update-changes-to-application-development-services-appcelerator/) for details.{{% /alert %}}

-To view service details and manage data properties for a Mobile Backend Services (MBS) datasource, select it from the Dashboard home page **Apps** tab.
+To view service details and manage data properties for a Mobile Backend Services (MBS) datasource, select it from the **Apps** page in the Overview left menu.

 ## Create a new datasource